Odell Beckham Jr. trade reports draw fury, bewilderment, elation on social media

 GIANTS DEAL ODELL BECKHAM JR. TO BROWNS IN NFL BLOCKBUSTER, REPORTS SAY

-Fast forward a little more than two months and the Giants will acquire the No. 17 overall pick in the 2019 NFL Draft and safety Jabril Peppers, according to multiple reports.
+Fast forward a little more than two months and the Giants will acquire the No. 17 overall pick in the 2019 NFL Draft and safety Jabrill Peppers, according to multiple reports.

 “I tried to tell u @Giants fans Dave was your problem but u laughed and called me bitter!
 Well welcome to the salt wagon jump on and let’s ride together lol,” former Carolina Panthers and Pittsburgh Steelers running back DeAngelo Williams tweeted.